dchest/dchest.com/posts/2016/2016-10-23-nearlyfreespeech.md

 [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) is a sharing hosting provider with a pretty unique approach.
-The amount of fucks they give about trends, be it industry business models or cloud stuff or "fanatical support™ with customer champions", is close to zero.
+The amount of fucks they give about trends, be it business models popular in industry or cloud stuff or "fanatical support™ with customer champions", is close to zero.
 This is adorable and I highly respect such people.

 <!--more-->